Julio J. Candanedo

 E(3) Invariant Representations of Biomolecules

-J. Candanedo · arXiv preprint (2025)
+J. Candanedo · bioRxiv preprint (2025)

-bioRxiv slides video
+bioRxiv

 We present a coordinate-independent method for encoding protein structures using anchor-point-based trilateration that respects Euclidean symmetry while avoiding O(N^2) scaling problems of distance matrices.
 Our approach achieves near-perfect reconstruction of protein structures, and when combined with dimensionality reduction techniques, effectively captures conformational dynamics in molecular trajectories.